bluegenes/bluegenes.github.io/_posts/2020-04-22-mkdocs-github-actions.md

 ## References and Links

-The gh-actions file code above can be found [here](https://github.com/dib-lab/dammit/blob/master/.github/workflows/gh-pages.yml); the site builds to `http://dib-lab.github.io/dammit`.
+The gh-actions file (containing the code above) can be found [here](https://github.com/dib-lab/dammit/blob/master/.github/workflows/gh-pages.yml); the site builds to `http://dib-lab.github.io/dammit`.

 The `mkdocs.yml` file for the documentation website is [here](https://github.com/dib-lab/dammit/blob/master/mkdocs.yml), also reproduced below: